HVML/PurC/README.md

               `foil` if Foil is enabled, otherwise `seeker`.
             - For the renderer comm method `socket`, the default value is `unix:///var/tmp/purcmc.sock`.
-            - For the renderer comm method `websocket`, the default value is `ws://localhost:7702`.

   -j --request=< json_file | - >
         The JSON file contains the request data which will be passed to